learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 αε
 ```

+## Summary

 PCRE is one of the most feature rich regular expression library.
-Apart from use in command line tools like `GNU grep`, [pcregrep](https://www.pcre.org/original/doc/html/pcregrep.html) and `ripgrep`, it is also used in programming languages - for example `Nim`.
+Apart from use in command line tools like `GNU grep`, [pcregrep](https://www.pcre.org/original/doc/html/pcregrep.html) and `ripgrep`, it is also used in programming languages — for example `Nim`.
 There are many more complex constructs that have not been presented here.
 However, I feel I've covered most of the features that might come up for command line usage with `grep`.

 ## Exercises